patrickbucher/paedubucher.ch/articles.md/table-driven-test-design.md

     }

-This test case, which does not make use of any unit testing framework, was designed _table-driven_.
-I first got to know the concept of _table-driven test design_ when learning go by reading [The Go Programming Language](http://www.gopl.io/) (p.
+This test case, which does not make use of any unit testing framework, was designed in a _table-driven_ manner.
+I first got to know the concept of _table-driven test design_ when learning Go by reading [The Go Programming Language](http://www.gopl.io/) (p.
 306) by Alan A. A. Donovan and the great Brian W. Kernighan.